sermons/faith-acts/slides/slides.md

 [James 2:18 (NIV)](# "ref")

 >>>
-+ division of labour
++ division of labour, specialisation
-  + specialisation
   + not all "**doers**"
+  + be manager, CEO
 + e.g., directing wife how to cook

 ---